A Framework for Fine-Grained Synchronization of Dependent GPU Kernels

 \section{Abstract}

-Machine Learning (ML) models contain highly-parallel computations, such as, Matrix Multiplication, Convolutions, Dropout, etc. These computations are commonly executed on Graphics Processing Units (GPUs), by dividing the computation in independent processing blocks, known as \emph{tiles}.
-Since the number of tiles are usually higher than the execution units of a GPU, tiles are executed on all execution units in \emph{waves}.
-However, the tiles executed in the last wave can under-utilize the execution units because tiles are not always a multiple of execution units.
-This under-utilization can be reduced by executing multiple \emph{independent} kernels concurrently on a GPU, but is not currently possible for \emph{dependent} kernels.
+Machine Learning (ML) models execute several parallel computations including Generalized Matrix Multiplication, Convolution, Dropout, etc. These computations are commonly executed on Graphics Processing Units (GPUs), by dividing the computation into independent processing blocks, known as \emph{tiles}.
+Since the number of tiles are usually higher than the execution units of a GPU, tiles are executed on all execution units in one or more \emph{waves}.
+However, the number of tiles is not always a multiple of the number of execution units.
+Thus, tiles executed in the final wave can under-utilize the GPU.

-In this paper, we present \libname{}, a framework to write custom fine-grained synchronization policies for dependent kernels to improve GPU utilization. \libname{}'s synchronizes tiles instead of kernels, which allows executing tiles of multiple dependent kernels.
-Using \libname{} we expressed several synchronization policies in a few lines of code and reduced the inference times of GPT-3 and ResNet-38 by up to 1.19$\times$ and 1.16$\times$ respectively.
+To address this issue, we present \libname{}, a framework for synchronizing dependent kernels using a user-defined fine-grained synchronization policy to improve the GPU utilization. \libname{} synchronizes tiles instead of kernels, which allows executing \emph{independent} tiles of \emph{dependent} kernels concurrently.
+We also present a compiler to generate diverse fine-grained synchronization policies based on dependencies between kernels.
+Our experiments found that synchronizing CUDA kernels using \libname{} reduces the inference times of four popular ML models: MegatronLM GPT-3 by up to 15\%, LLaMA by up to 14\%, ResNet-38 by up to 22\%, and VGG-19 by up to 16\% over several batch sizes.